dennisseidel/spa-starter/README.md

 update name: `developer-portal-ui` to `your-name` updter port: `80` to `your-port`

-update the image name `developer-portal-ui` in the `build-and-deploy.sh` to
+update the image name `developer-portal-ui` in the `build-and-deploy.sh` (this also udates the template name that is used in the script)

+update the endpoint that are called by the frontend in `/src/config.js` for prod from `http://identities:9090`